linkerd/website/linkerd.io/content/2/faq/_index.md

 faster](https://linkerd.io/2019/05/18/linkerd-benchmarks) than Istio, though it currently has fewer features.

-2. Linkerd is built for security from the ground up, ranging from feature like [on-by-default mTLS](https://linkerd.io/2/features/automatic-mtls/), a data plane that is [built in a memory-safe language](https://github.com/linkerd/linkerd2-proxy), and [regular security
+2. Linkerd is built for security from the ground up, ranging from features like [on-by-default mTLS](https://linkerd.io/2/features/automatic-mtls/), a data plane that is [built in a memory-safe language](https://github.com/linkerd/linkerd2-proxy), and [regular security